 Understand these 10 ObamaCare bullet points, and you’ll be well on your way to becoming an Affordable Care Act expert.
 Please note that you can click on any of the links below to explore each topic in depth.

 1. For 2014 – 2018: the Affordable Care Act (ObamaCare) required you to get and keep major medical insurance (known as minimum essential coverage) throughout the year, pay a fee for each month you go without coverage, or get an exemption.
 The requirement to buy insurance is sometimes called the “individual mandate,” and the fee is called the “individual shared responsibility payment.”
 There are over 20 exemptions from the fee, including a short coverage gap of fewer than 3 months everyone qualifies for and an exemption based on income.
 Some exemptions require you to apply for the marketplace in advance, all exemptions are claimed on form 8965.
-For 2019 forward: The fee for not having coverage has effectively been repealed for 2019 forward on a federal level.
+For 2019 forward: The fee for not having coverage has effectively been repealed on a federal level.
+Specifically, the fee was reduced to zero.
 However, some states have implemented their own mandates.
 It is important to know your state rules before you decide whether or not to go without coverage in 2019 and beyond.

 2. Minimum essential coverage includes all marketplace coverage, most major medical coverage sold outside of the marketplace, Medicare, Medicaid, employer-based coverage, and more.
 It does not include short-term health insurance.